 On this page:

-About | Σχετικά
+About | ฮฃฯฮตฯฮนฮบฮฌ

-The goal of this project is a) to create a comprehensive and thorough map of Ancient Greece that includes all known and probable locations, and b) to produce a map that is informative, accurate, and visually pleasing in both printed and digital formats.
-During the process, every point was plotted on the map only after being checked and verified one by one against reliable sources, which can be found in the Map Index and the Bibliography.
+The goal of this project is a) to create a comprehensive and thorough map of Ancient Greece that includes all known and probable locations, and b) to produce a map that is informative, accurate, and visually pleasing in both printed and digital formats, that covers the every historical era from the Stone Age to the beginning of Imperial Roman Era.

-The maps include locations within the modern country as well as regions beyond its borders which, in antiquity, were predominantly inhabited by Greeks, served as centers of Greek influence, were Hellenized, or were administered by Greeks—spanning from the Stone Age to the Roman Era (pre-3000 BCE to approximately 200 CE).
+The maps include locations within the modern country as well as regions beyond its borders which, in antiquity, were predominantly inhabited by Greeks, served as centers of Greek influence, were Hellenized, or were administered by Greeksโspanning from the Stone Age to the Roman Era (pre-3000 BCE to approximately 200 CE).
 It describes the reach of Greek Civilization from Spain to India, and from the Black Sea to Egypt, beginning from the depths of the Stone Age and concluding in Late Antiquity (c.
 200 CE).

 In short, the maps include locations that a scholar or researcher of this historical period would find essential.